-Can I bring my own laptop for the practical sessions?
-Yes, you are encouraged to use your own laptop during labs.
+For remote participants / online sessions, you must use your own computer / laptop.
+For those attending in person, we strongly recommend bringing your own laptop.
 There are no specific hardware requirements.
-Only make sure you have Google Chrome installed, which is used to access the lab environment, Colab .
+Only make sure you have Google Chrome installed, which is used to access the lab environment, Colab.
 If you can't bring your laptop, we will provide a computer.
-During registration, you will be asked to specify whether you intend to bring your own laptop.
+During registration, for in-person attendants, you will be asked to specify whether you can bring your own laptop.

 10. Will I receive a proof of attendance?